agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 comments: true
 ---

-**This article is to increase product owners and non technical executives awareness of technical ignorance permeating a division in order to take corrective actions before development is crippled.**
+**This article gives product owners and non technical executives tools to react to technical management ignorance and prevent product development stall.**

-Every developer inevitably practiced ignorance driven development at some point during their career--great developers accept their ignorance early on and start a never ending journey to skill up but others never admit it and use the same approach for decades.
-This creates unmaintainable software supported by the misconception that working on complex software must feel hard like carrying 200 potatoes is harder then carrying 20.
+Every software developer practiced ignorance driven development at the beginning of their career.
+Great developers accept their ignorance early on and start a never ending journey to skill up through years **and job titles**.
+Mediocre developers never admit their ignorance and use the same approach for decades creating unmaintainable software convinced that working on big products must *feel* hard--wrong because of well established patterns to tackle software complexity and [incremental design](http://www.jamesshore.com/Agile-Book/incremental_design.html).

-This is wrong for two reasons: software development is knowledge work not labour and because of documented patterns to tackle software complexity with incremental code design.

-The longer people ignore basics of incremental design the harder it is to admit they were mistaken and **when they lead teams or divisions they will set the course for the creation of a product that developers will find impractical to maintain and dreadful to work on, I call this ignorance driven development**.
+**When developers that ignored patterns and incremental design for decades are leading teams or divisions they will set the course for the creation of software impractical to maintain and dreadful to work on.
+I call this ignorance driven development.**

 ## Symptoms

-Ignorance driven development focuses on delivering short term results and accidentally sacrificing long term maintainability--the people practising it can be novices or veterans and they don't know any alternative path to follow.

-Any new system has a grace period in which ignoring incremental design doesn't hurt immediate deliverables but dents its long term maintainability and the cost to fix that will hit when you least expect it.
+Any new system has a grace period in which ignoring incremental design doesn't display any symptom but dents its long term maintainability and the cost to fix that will hit when you least expect it.
 Martin Fowler explain this in detail in [Design Stamina Hypothesis](http://martinfowler.com/bliki/DesignStaminaHypothesis.html).

-Say your core business functionality is the sum of *A + B + C + D* if you need to change *B* based on market feedback and the software is a tangle of [**ABCD**] it's gonna be hard to estimate how long the process will take because parts of **B** might be mixed all over the place--instead if your software has clear boundaries [**A**][**B**][**C**][**D**] estimating a change to **B** is much easier.
+Say your core business functionality is the sum of *A + B + C + D* if you need to change *B* based on market feedback and the software code is a tangle of [**ABCD**] it's gonna be hard to estimate how long the process will take because parts of **B** are mixed all over the place--instead if your software has clear boundaries [**A**][**B**][**C**][**D**] estimating a change to **B** is much easier.

-**For developers working on unmaintainable code is like speaking with someone that has a thick accent and is drinking beer--you are talking the same language but it takes extra effort to communicate effectively and when that person is drunk it might become impossible to understand.**
+**For developers working on unmaintainable code is like speaking with someone that has a thick accent--you are talking the same language but it takes extra effort to communicate effectively.**

+High turnover of software developers is often a symptom.
+Motivated developers will put up with ignorance at first and try to introduce better practices but without recognition and backup they will move on leaving only mellow developers on the team.

-Only a few symptoms of unmaintainable software reach a **product owner**: *constant slow down in delivered features* and *inconsistent estimations* requiring release dates to be postponed.
+Only a few clear symptoms of unmaintainable software reach a **product owner**: *constant slow down in delivered features*, *feature delivery consistently followed by new bugs* and *inconsistent estimations* requiring release dates to be postponed.

 Only when the slow down can't be justified anymore **executives** will start hearing suggestions to *rebuild a portion or the entire system*.

 ## Excuses